 In June 2016, SPP filed landmark applications for four pre-1920 homes in the 100 bock of 5th Ave.
 N. Since the city's 2007 denial of a massive high rise hotel plan for these properties the owners and mortgage holders have left them in disrepair, largely forgotten but not without hope for reuse.
 On Feb.
 16, 2017, City Council designated as a landmark the Burnside/Duckering home at 136 5th Ave.
 N. The 1914 home is an architecturally significant prairie styled structure and was first owned by Virginia Burnside and her husband.
 In 1920 she became the first women elected to the 'Burg's city council and the first female elected to a local commission south of the Mason Dixon line, at a time when women were still waiting for the 19th Amendment to be ratified that would give them the right to vote!

 In November 2017, the historic Aiken home at 118 5th Ave.
-N. was demolished after being condemned by the city.
-Its loss serves as an example of demolition by neglect, where an owner is not interested in reusing nor maintaining the property and the city fails to ensure the property meets code standards.
+N. and the historic Henry home at 142 5th Ave.
+N. were demolished after being condemned by the city.
+The loss serves as an example of demolition by neglect, where an owner is not interested in reusing nor maintaining the property and the city fails to ensure the property meets code standards.

 The historic buildings along 4th & 5th Avenues North help to keep St. Petersburg special.
 A downtown filled with new development that turns its back on history looses its sense of place.
 The city should designate the 4th & 5th Avenue North corridor as a local landmark district!

 You can encourage the city to designate the 4th/5th Avenue North corridor as a local historic district.
 Write your own personal letter and send to email@example.com or use the letter below.
 Thanks for doing your part!
 Ask your family and friends to do so too!

 Keep St. Pete Special